 Arizona Snowbowl is surrounded by the Kachina Peaks Wilderness and travel outside the Arizona Snowbowl is at your own risk and discretion.
-Acceptable departure points are on the Humphrey’s Trail Access from parking lot 1; and the Backcountry Access point from the top of the Agassiz Chairlift, 11,500′.
+Acceptable departure points are on the Humphrey’s Trail Access from parking lot 1; and the Backcountry Access point from the top of the Agassiz Chairlift, 11,500′ (backcountry ski/snowboard access only).
+All backcountry travelers are advised to visit the Coconino National Forest website for important information.

 The San Francisco Peaks contain 77 avalanche slide paths.
 Areas beyond the ski area boundary are not patrolled or maintained, meaning that avalanches and other hazards may exist.
 Access to public lands outside the boundary is provided through marked access points.